dannygaray60/anime-manager-godot4/README.md

 The application will redirect to the page to watch using the default web browser or the “Web Video Caster” application (activate in options).

-At the moment it only supports “animeflv.net” links.
+At the moment it only supports “animeflv.net” and "animeflv.one" links.

 ![Screenshoot1](https://raw.githubusercontent.com/dannygaray60/anime-manager-godot4/refs/heads/main/repo_img/scrshoot1.png)